 Endorsements

 “Excellent.”
+(Solicitor, UK)

-See also the interviews on the blog with two alumni from the course, English solicitor Rudy Capildeo and American attorney Stephanie Drawdy.
+See the interviews on the blog with two alumni from the course, English solicitor Rudy Capildeo and American attorney Stephanie Drawdy.

 Programme